gsmofgsm/LCLaravel6FromScratch/NOTE.md

 the compiled template files will be placed in storage/framework/views

 If no escaping wanted, e.x. show retrieved html from database, use {!!  !!}

+* My first simple PostsController it works also without extending the Controller class

+* Jeffrey uses TablePlus